Welcome to the Angry Joe Show Army!

 Gamertag: Sickshock6 Forum Handle: @SickShock6

-How can I attend a Game Night? - For new members/first time Game Night participants, I highly encourage you to add all the hosts as your friend on Xbox Live (Gamertags are listed for every host below).
+How can I attend an Xbox Game Night? - For new members and/or first time Game Night participants, we highly encourage you to add all the hosts as your friend on Xbox Live (Gamertags are listed for every host below).
 We also encourage you to join the community Xbox Club (all hosts can be found in the Club roster as well).
 We use the Club for a variety of purposes to unite members of the community and play together.
-As an extra reminder for new members, please make sure to review our Code of Conduct.
+As an extra reminder for new members, please make sure to review our AJSA Code of Conduct.

 To learn more about the AJSA on Xbox One, visit out our Community Information thread.